zdharma-continuum/zinit-annex-test/README.md

-# z-p-test
+## Introduction

-Zsh-Zplugin extension that runs tests (via `make test`, for example) – if it finds any of them  – after installing and updating a plugin or snippet.
-Simply load it as a plugin to make it active:
+A Zsh-Zplugin extension (i.e. an [annex](http://zdharma.org/zplugin/wiki/Annexes/)) that runs tests (via `make test`, for example) – if it finds any of them  – after installing and updating a plugin or snippet.
+Simply load it like any other plugin to make it active:

 ```zsh
 zplugin light zdharma/z-p-test
 ```

+## Examples

 Example activation in the default quiet mode: